kamlesh-ops/Human_Protein_Transfer_learning/README.md

   5. RandomHorizontalFlip
   6. RandomRotation

+## Model: Pre-Trained ResNet18 model, trained on ImageNet is used for the purpose.
+Initially the ResNet layers are freezed and only final layers are trained.
+Then unfreezed to train some more.

 ## Training
 1. To increase the speed of training, available GPU used.
 2. Learning Rate Scheduling - To change learning rates after each batch of training.